-In a worst-case scenario, internal attacks and GNSS spoofing can lead to vehicle crashes.
+This report claims that, at worst, internal attacks and GNSS spoofing can lead to vehicle crashes.
 Consider a scenario in which an internal attacker suddenly claims to be approaching a blind intersection at high speed, such that the V2V system in a legitimate vehicle approaching the same intersection advises the driver to brake as hard as possible.
 Such sudden braking could lead to a rear-end collision or even a multiple-vehicle collision.
 It is clear that if such attacks are possible, then it is in fact better to not have such technology in the vehicles.
 At the same time, it must be noted that many studies have shown that connected vehicle technology can make roadways safer so long as authentic information is exchanged between vehicles.
-Thus, an effort must be made to make connected vehicles secure against attacks, instead of abandoning the idea of connected vehicles or treating the V2V information as unreliable at all times.
+Thus, an effort must be made to make connected vehicles or treating the V2V information as unreliable at all times.

-It must also be noted that in the above scenario, use of other vehicular sensors, such as cameras or radar, to detect the presence of a vehicle approaching the intersection may not be possible if the line-of-sight view is blocked by a building or trees.
-This is the kind of accident that V2V technology aims to prevent, but at the same time false alarms can make the V2V technology counter-productive.
+It must also be noted that in the above scenario it might not be possible to use other vehicular sensors such as cameras or radar to detect the presence or absence of the vehicle approaching the intersection if the line-of-sight view is blocked by a building, house, or trees.
+Thus, it is the kind of accident that V2V technology aims to prevent, but at the same time a false alarm of such an event can make the V2V technology counter-productive.